 Amounts A. Guarantees given or irrevocably promised by third parties on behalf of the company 1.
 Outstanding receivables on these persons 0 4.
-Direct and indirect remunerations and allocated pensions charged to the income statement - to directors and managers 341,285 For non-executive directors and without remunerations and other benefits of the Management Committee (Pursuant to article 11 the directors' terms of office are exercised free of charge) l of the bylaws,
+Direct and indirect remunerations and allocated pensions charged to the income statement - to directors and managers 341,285

+^{} For non-executive directors and without remunerations and other benefits of the Management Committee (Pursuant to article 11 of the bylaws, the directors' terms of office are exercised free of charge)